How can renewable energy benefit the developing world?

 For many of the developing countries around the world there lies a number of underlying issues that prevents them from progressing financially and sociopolitically.
 Its for these many reasons that around 16% of the world population, around 1.2 billion people, does not have access to electricity.
 This number would be much higher if we were to consider those who are connected to an extremely poor quality of electricity.

 Building and maintaining a comprehensive power grid is just not possible for a large amount of areas around the world, which is why settlements are having to look at alternative methods of making electricity available to everyone.
-The answer I look at in this article is a decentralised power generation system using renewable energy such as solar and wind, to power towns, cities and even whole countries.
+In this article we look at a decentralised power generation system using renewable energy sources such as solar and wind, to power towns, cities and even whole countries.

 Don’t even think about fossil fuels